filippovisconti/docs/_posts/dphpc/2024-01-23-9-Performance-Modeling.md

 If idle:
  Get an (arbitrary) ready task from pile

-If working on task 𝒕:
+If working on task t:
   Case 0
-  t has another instruction to execute → execute it Case 1 t spawns task 𝑠 → return t to pile, continue with 𝑠 Case 2 t stalls → return t to pile and idle
+    t has another instruction to execute → execute it Case 1
+    t spawns task s → return t to pile, continue with s Case 2
+    t stalls → return t to pile and idle
   Case 3
     t dies (finishes) → continue with parent p or idle (if p has living children)
 ```

 ### Work-stealing scheduler